iAvoe/Software-QA-Testing-Review-1-6/README.md

 ## ISO Certification
 - International Standards Organization
-- ISO 9000 processs is the standard of QA
+- ISO 9000 process is the standard of QA
   - ISO 9001, ISO 9000-3 applies to software development

 ### Main goals of ISO 9000 process